CSVAD/sam/README.md

-## Student Sample
+## Sam Repo

-Empty template for student github repository for storing and sharing weekly projects and reading reflections.
+Repository for storing and sharing weekly projects and reading reflections in MAT594X.

-This is the README document.
-Use it to describe a little about yourself!
+I am beginning my phD in the MAT program this Fall 2019.
+I am from Montreal and come from a background in engineering and art.
+[Here!](http://sambourgault.com) is my online portfolio if you are interested.